DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 ### 8. Make predictions

-If our test returned `True` then we are free to interpolate values at unseen locations!
-To do so, we must pass unknown points into a model and store predictions and prediction error.
+If our test returned `True,` we are free to interpolate values at unseen locations!
+To do so, we must pass unknown points into a model and store predictions and prediction errors.

 ```python
 # Read point grid